 When do we need to PAT Test

 In order to ensure portable appliances maintain a safe standard periodic portable appliance testing should be carried out.
-How often the testing is done depends on risk assessment, which can be done by you if you have the necessary competency for portable appliance safety, or we can do it for you.
+How often the testing is done depends on risk assessment, which can be done by you if you have the necessary competency or we can help you.

 Once the PAT Tests is complete

 Once tests are complete, the appliances will be labelled with the outcome and date thus allowing individual responsibility to be taken by each person who uses it.
 Any items that fail the PAT Test will be clearly labelled, allowing you to take the appliance out of use straightaway so minimising your liability.
 Once I’ve returned back to ‘base’ I’ll produce the necessary proof of test certificates and eMail them to you in a format that you can simply print and file or display in the property.

 My charges are simple and easy to work out

 Test one item £5.95

 If you have more items that need PAT testing – I am happy to quote separately